Skip to content

 Answer: Shuhei Nishida and Sueo Oe cut the silver and bronze medals in half and fused the different halves together, so each athlete had a half-silver, half-bronze medal.

-Why it stumps people: Known as the “Medals of Friendship,” this gesture is one of the most sportsmanlike moments in Olympic history.
-They refused to compete against each other in a tiebreaker.
+Known as the “Medals of Friendship,” it’s one of the most sportsmanlike moments the Games have ever seen.
+The two simply refused to compete against each other in a tiebreaker.

 43. Which country competed in nearly every Summer Olympics from 1924 to 2016 without winning a single gold medal?
 (Hard)